If you’re coming to Argentina, it’s likely you’ll be visiting Buenos Aires.

 For the safest taxi into the city from the international airport, don’t get a taxi outside.

 These are unofficial and will charge you whatever they think you’ll pay.

 Contract one of the safe taxis (also known as remis, like a towncar) from one of the booths in the tiny room you enter immediately after existing customs.

-For more information about the local airports, read my comprehensive Buenos Aires city guide.
+For more information about the local airports, read my complete guide on transport from Ezeiza into the city.